Winter Cover Crop

 - Tilled the poor rows and replanted with the new HOSS seeder with new seed bought at Hurley.

 - Still had scattered plants in four 60′ rows but they produced all the snap beans we needed for the freezer and to eat.

 - We need to plant once the soil and nights are warm.

 - Planted 2 60-ft long rows where corn failed.
 The dirt had been fertilized for corn so the beans grew wildly.

-The three hills of Hale’s Best 45 cantaloupes grew well without the wild vining like last year when the fertilzer had been broadcast over the entire garden.
+- The three hills of Hale’s Best 45 cantaloupes grew well without the wild vining like last year when the fertilizer had been broadcast over the entire garden.